 - Successful organizations streamline communication across as few channels as possible.

 Step 8: Improve Your Training Processes

-Ideally, you can eliminate onboarding training hurdles using modern software that can reinforce and apply standard operating procedures to everything they do.
+Ideally, you can eliminate most onboarding training hurdles using modern software, like MaintainX, to reinforce and apply SOPs to every task.
 The benefits of incorporating these processes into a software solution are that any relevant process can be at your team’s fingertips wherever they are.

 - Standardize your training so you can measure and improve processes.

-- Provide accessible training resources for your employees to reference.
+- Provide accessible SOP training resources for your employees to reference.

 - Use a modern software solution like MaintainX to help build a knowledge base for your employees to reference on the go.